ezael/magento-2-api-made-easy/README.md

 | null |Null |
 | to | The end of a range.
 Must be used with from |

-U can use multiples conditions in one call :
+U can use multiple conditions in one call :
 ```php
 $search = array(
     array ("entity_id", "eq", "2047"),